-Even though video heavy platforms will naturally consume more data, they do give an indication that video based formats are where Tanzanian's spend their time and money online.
-In order to identify the preferred channels and formats of our project participants we asked them a series of open-ended questions to allow survey participants to truly suggest format and channels that they use without being limited to a pre-determined category.
+Even though video heavy platforms will naturally consume more data, they do give an indication that video-based formats are where Tanzanian's spend their time and money online.
+To identify the

 4.3.1.
 Channels

 Project participants surveyed were asked to write their preferred digital tools of communication with their communities.
 Their answers were then run through a world cloud generator and those with the highest frequency are reported on the table below: